-The environmental remediation accrual of \$274 at December 31, 2013 includes \$78 related to activities at Chemours' site in Pompton Lakes, New Jersey.
-Management believes that it is reasonably possible that potential liability for remediation activities at this site could range up to \$116 including previously accrued amounts.
-This could have a material impact on the liquidity of Chemours in the period recognized.
+The environmental remediation accrual at December 31, 2013 includes \$78 related to activities at Chemours' site in Pompton Lakes, New Jersey.
+Management estimates that potential liability for remediation activities at this site could range up to \$116.
 During the twentieth century, DuPont manufactured blasting caps, fuses and related materials at Pompton Lakes.
-Operating activities at the site were ceased in the mid 1990s.
+Operating activities at the site were ceased in the mid 1990's.
 Primary contaminants in the soil and sediments are lead and mercury.
 Ground water contaminants include volatile organic compounds.
 Under the authority of the EPA and the New Jersey Department of Environmental Protection, remedial actions at the site are focused on investigating and cleaning up the area.
 Ground water monitoring at the site is ongoing and Chemours, through DuPont, has installed and continues to install vapor mitigation systems at residences within the ground water plume.
 In addition, Chemours, through DuPont, is further assessing ground water plume/vapor intrusion delineation.
 In November 2014, the EPA announced a proposed remediation plan that would require Chemours to dredge mercury contamination from a 36 acre area of the lake and remove sediment from two other areas of the lake near the shoreline.
 The plan is subject to notice and comment.
 Chemours expects to spend about \$60 over the next three years, which is included in the remediation accrual at September 30, 2014, in connection with remediation activities at Pompton Lakes, including activities related to the EPA's proposed plan.
+Based on existing facts and circumstances, management does not believe that any loss, in excess of amounts accrued, related to remediation activities at any individual site, other than disclosed, will have a material impact on the financial position, liquidity or results of operations of Chemours.